visiotec/vtec/README.md

 ### Homography Optimizer ###

 This library estimates the homography and photometric parameters that minimize the pixel intensity-based error between the reference the current images.
-This algorithm is called Intensity-Based Global Homography Optimizer (IBGHO), as it is uses a direct approach to the estimation, i.e. with no intermediate steps such as feature extraction or matching, and is robust to global illumination changes and partial occlusions.
-We also offer 3 variants of the algorithm, which make different assumptions about the motion constraints involved.
+This algorithm is called Intensity-Based Homography Optimizer (IBHO), as it is uses a direct approach to the estimation, i.e. with no intermediate steps such as feature extraction or matching, and is robust to global illumination changes and partial occlusions.
+We also offer 3 variants of the algorithm, which make different assumptions about the motion constraints.

 #### Documentation and Citing ####

-The technical report available [here](https://github.com/lukscasanova/vtec/blob/opencv/vtec_ibgho_TR.pdf) describes the software and its working principles.
+The technical report available [here](https://github.com/lukscasanova/vtec/blob/master/vtec_ibgho_TR.pdf) describes the software and its working principles.
 If you use this software, please cite the technical report using:

 ```
 @TechReport{nogueira2019,